Balmiki4/HealthVista/README.md

     <br/>

 **Vishal**: "Implemented the backend of the profile page to connect it to the database to save the user's profile information.
 Designed the UI of the article/blog page and used API to fetch articles and links.
-Implemented the medicine tracker feature"
+Implemented the medicine tracker feature to take user's medicine information and save it to our database"

 - `Jira Task: Implement Backend of Profile Page And Update Database`
     - [Scrum-21](https://cs3398s24europa.atlassian.net/jira/software/projects/SCRUM/boards/1?selectedIssue=SCRUM-21),